 “One thing I discovered…Grieving is not just about the loss of an individual.
 Grieving is loss.
 In this COVID time we have a combination of the loss of an individual, and then a loss of a way of life.
 A loss of independence, a loss of going outside and gathering with people.
 So we’re dealing with a compounding of grieving.
 That’s why the mental health and behavioral issues have increased exponentially, because of the compounding of grieving.”

 Because of all of Monique’s work finding support through the storm of grief so that she could be there for her son and help him find solid ground, she is able to see COVID-19 with unique eyes, as another loss that parents must help their child move through and get to the other side, while also going through it themselves.

 But are parents and caregivers really the people who can help kids through all this loss?
-Isn’t there someone else, like professionals, or schools, or counselors, who are better suited to this overwhelming job??
-Sure, all of those community support roles are helpful.
-And all of them are harder to access now…
+Isn’t there someone else, like professionals, or schools, or counselors, who are better suited to this overwhelming job?
+All of those community support roles are helpful, but all of them are harder to access now.

 But I’m going to let you in on a little secret…research has shown that parents and primary caregivers are one of the most important resources for grieving children.

 “Oh no,” you might be thinking, “don’t put that kind of pressure on me!”
 It’s ok!
 There’s really good news: The right kind of support and skill-building enables caregivers to support their children — and themselves — in ways that make a BIG difference.